 — John 15:17–19

 People think that under certain circumstances they may treat a person without love, but such circumstances do not exist.
-You can treat objects without love: you can chop down trees, make bricks and forge iron without love, but you should not treat people without love, just as you should not handle bees without being careful.
+You can treat objects without love: you can chop down trees, make bricks and forge iron without love, but you should not treat people without love, just as you should not handle bees without care.
 The nature of bees is such that if you handle them without care, you will harm both them and yourself.
 It is the same with people.

 And this cannot be otherwise because mutual love between people is the primary law of human life.
 It is true that a human being cannot force himself to love the way that he can force himself to work; but this does not mean that you can treat people without love, especially if you require something from them.
 If you do not feel love for others, then sit quietly, work on yourself or on other things, do whatever you like, but do not deal with people.
 Just as it is only beneficial and not harmful to eat when you are hungry, so too is it beneficial and not harmful to interact with people only when you love them.
 Dare to treat people without love, and there will be no limits to cruelty and brutality with respect to others, and no limits to suffering for you.